tzaeschke/phtree/README.md

 __**Garbage Collector**__

-See also the section about [iterators](#iterators) on how to avoid GC from performing queries.
+See also the section about _iterators_ (below) on how to avoid GC from performing queries.

 # Perfomance Optimisation